 The program benefits the state’s 8,000 wheat farmers who grow wheat in more than 50 counties.

 The rich farmland and natural rainfall of the Great Lakes region, makes Michigan an optimum location for filling America’s breadbasket.
 The state is home to thousands of farms that raise wheat along with corn, soybeans and other row crops like dry beans and sugar beets.

-Michigan grows winter soft red and white wheat, most of which is milled locally and baked into consumer foodstuffs here in Michigan by such well-known companies as Chelsea Milling owner of the Jiffy® brand, General Mills, Kellogg Company, King Milling, Knappen Milling, Kraft Foods, Mennel Milling, Mondeléz International owner of Nabisco and other brands, and Star of the West.
+Michigan grows winter soft red and white wheat, most of which is milled locally and baked into consumer foodstuffs in the Great Lakes region by such well-known companies as Chelsea Milling owner of the Jiffy® brand, General Mills, Kellogg Company, King Milling, Knappen Milling, Kraft Foods, Mennel Milling, Mondeléz International owner of Nabisco and other brands, Post Foods and Star of the West.

 Where wheat is grown

 Wheat is grown in most Michigan counties in most years.
 The graph at right shows the eight districts of the Michigan Wheat Program and the average annual quantity of wheat grown in each district (given in thousands of bushels).

 Weather conditions such as an early winter or a late fall harvest of corn and soybeans, often result in less wheat being planted.
 Worldwide market pricing and a farmers’ crop rotation also impact the amount of wheat planted.

 On average, farmers plant slightly more than 500,000 acres of wheat annually.
 In 2011, a record production year, farmers harvested 51 million bushels of wheat.
 The five-year average production figure is closer to 39 million bushels.

 Average yield in the Great Lakes state is 76 bushels per acre, which is well above the national average yield of 40 bushels per acre.
 There are six different classes of wheat, and several varieties of each class are grown for different market attributes.
 Michigan produces both red and white winter wheat.